 There are some slight differences between the two, however.

-- You must be US-based and have a Social Security number or federal Tax ID number to use WePay
+- You must be US-based and have a federal Tax ID number to use WePay.

 - WePay makes it very easy to manage multiple recipients under one account and keep the streams of money separate (for example money donated to your 501c3 nonprofit and money donated to your sister 501c4 nonprofit), just like how in Action Network you can have multiple groups under your single Action Network account.